skharel25/WeatherAppFinal/README.md

 useful because I had already done the implementation for authentication and some UI design, and I used code from that for this app.
 Where this app can go:
 I plan on making the UI more user friendly by rearranging the buttons and placing the texts where it looks the best.
-As mentioned earlier, I also want to add more functionality to the app like a poll feature, customizations to the user profile page etc.
+As mentioned earlier, I also want to add more functionality to the app like customizations to the user profile page etc.

 */